silviaperelli/Anonymization_EA_CEP_thesis/README.md

 Before running an experiment with your own dataset, you must generate the grammar file that defines the search space.
 Run the `main` method of the grammar generator classes found in `src/main/java/jgea/grammar/`.
 You need to configure
 `csvPath` (the path to the dataset), `keyColumn` (the name of the partitioning key column), `grammarPath` (the path where the generated .bnf file will be saved).
+Multiple grammar generator classes are provided, each enabling a different subset of operators in the search space (e.g., filter-only, filter + map, and filter + map + aggregate).
+Users should run the generator that matches the intended experimental configuration.

 **Provided Grammars**